 Typically caused by changes in the soil, they cause house settling and can damage your home’s foundation.
-Whether you have cracked concrete blocks or a cracked concrete slab, it’s a good indication that there’s foundation settlement which needs to be fixed by a foundation repair contractor.
+Whether you have cracked concrete blocks or a cracked concrete slab, it’s a good indication that there’s a foundation settlement that needs to be fixed by a foundation repair contractor.

 Understanding Concrete Cracks in Virginia, Maryland, DC